Notice of Pre-AIA or AIA Status

 The specification is objected to as failing to provide proper antecedent basis for the claimed subject matter.
 See 37 CFR 1.75(d)(1) and MPEP § 608.01(o).
 Correction of the following is required:

-Claims 1 and 5 have been amended to recite “…data comprising synthetic or non-real user behavioral patterns created to train the algorithm without using real user data”.
+Claims 1 and 5 have been amended to recite “…to train the algorithm only an artificially-generated users”.
+The examiner assumes this was meant to read “only on artificially-generated users”.
 The examiner has considered the portions of the specification cited by the applicant as provided antecedent basis, as well as the remainder of the instant specification, and is unable to find antecedent basis for the added language.
 As such, the specification is objected to for failing to provide proper antecedent basis for the claimed subject matter.

-Claims 1 and 5 have been amended to recite “an output structure comprising a multi-dimensional matrix of similarity scores, each corresponding to a different AAGU dimension”.
+Claims 1 and 5 have been amended to recite “generating…an output structure comprising a multi-pattern matrix of comparison scores”.
 The examiner has considered the portions of the specification cited by the applicant as provided antecedent basis, as well as the remainder of the instant specification, and is unable to find antecedent basis for the added language.
 As such, the specification is objected to for failing to provide proper antecedent basis for the claimed subject matter.

-Claims 1 and 5 have been amended to recite “without requiring storage or comparison of real user behavioral biometric patterns”.
-The examiner has considered the portions of the specification cited by the applicant as provided antecedent basis, as well as the remainder of the instant specification, and is unable to find antecedent basis for the added language.
+Claims 1 and 5 have been amended to recite “utilizing the output structure to authenticate a new user providing new user BBP without requiring storage or use of original real user behavioral biometric patterns”.
+First, the way the claim is worded contradicts itself, in that “new user BBP” is used in the authenticating and also falls within the scope of “original real user behavioral biometric patterns”.
+This contradiction suggests that the specification would not provide proper support for this language.
+Second, the examiner has considered the portions of the specification cited by the applicant as provided antecedent basis, as well as the remainder of the instant specification, and is unable to find antecedent basis for the added language.
 As such, the specification is objected to for failing to provide proper antecedent basis for the claimed subject matter.

-Newly added claim 27 recites that “the algorithm is pre-trained on the AAGU data”.
+Newly amended claim 27 recites that “…authenticate new users without training and comparison using actual user algorithms”.
 The examiner has considered the portions of the specification cited by the applicant as provided antecedent basis, as well as the remainder of the instant specification, and is unable to find antecedent basis for the added language.
-As such, the specification is objected to for failing to provide proper antecedent basis for the claimed subject matter
+The specification is silent with respect to “actual user algorithms”.
+As such, the specification is objected to for failing to provide proper antecedent basis for the claimed subject matter.

 Claim Rejections - 35 USC § 112